 Q: What age is too young or too old to join?

 A: We enroll students in our classes from the age of 6 years old.
 I have seen many people start Taekwon-Oo at a later age, even up to 70 years old.
 There are so many ways that you can benefit both physically and mentally from the practice of Taekwon-Do, no matter what age!

 Q: Will I have to spar or compete at competitions?

 A: Sparring is a part of Taekwon-Do. however, we make sure sparring is practiced in a controlled and safe environment.
 We never allow our students to be put in a dangerous situation.
-We attend many competitions throughout the year but only a small amount of students compete.
-There are many aspects of Taekwon-Do to benefit from, from the fitness aspect to gaining self confidence.
+We attend many competitions throughout the year and it is the students choice if they would like to compete.
+There are many aspects of Taekwon-Do that students can benefit from, ranging from the fitness aspect through to gaining self confidence.
 Competing is not essential and we will never pressure students to compete.

 Q: Do I need to purchase a uniform straight away?

 A: No, You do not need to purchase a Dobok (practice suit) straight away.
 But you are required to have one after your first grading, which is usually around 3 months after you start training.

 Taekwon-Do can give you the ability and confidence to defend yourself powerfully and effectively.
 Whilst learning the various techniques you will

 also be developing a high level of fitness, flexibility and self-discipline.
 Rarely does another martial art offer the same strong blend of intense

 body conditioning and defensive skill development.
 Training in Taekwon-Do is very enjoyable and can bring with it a range of benefits: